 A: No. We strongly recommend against removing the fire bowl to clean it.
 Due to the size and fragility of the fire bowl, it can be easily dropped and fractured (not covered under warranty).
 If you are looking for a more thorough clean, keep the fire bowl in the grill and use an ash rake or shop-vac to clean out the ash.

-IMPORTANT: it is recommended that a Vision Grill be fully cooled before covering to minimize any damage to the glaze.
+IMPORTANT: it is recommended that all Vision Grills Kamados be fully cooled before covering to prevent damage to the glaze.

 Q: Does Vision Grills offer grill accessories?

 A: Vision Grills currently has several accessories and is actively working on the design of even more innovative ones for our line of Kamados.
 Please visit our accessories page to view our current stock.
 If you don’t see what you want, please let us know as we are always looking to develop new products to enhance your cooking experience.

 Q: Does Vision Grills offer a “plate setter” for heat diffusion?

 A: Vision Grills offers a versatile Lava Stone made of 100% natural volcanic stone.
 This diffuses heat during smoking in addition to serving as a stone cooking surface for vegetables, seafood, pizzas, and other small grill items.

 Q: Why is my Lava Stone developing a crack?

 A: Exposing the stone to quick temperature shifts may lead to the stone cracking.
 Please allow the stone to heat and cool with the grill.

 Q: Should I season my Lava Stone during the first use?
 If so, how?